 In 2019 an RRDL RFP was held specifically for RD projects.
-RRDL resources were made available to any owner of RD buildings of eight or more units in the form of a 20-year deferred loan up to \$500,000 (or \$35,000/unit maximum) with 10% forgiveness at the end of the loan term.
 In March 2020, selections were approved.
 Selections included 21 projects, encompassing 544 units.
-Funds have been committed to address critical deferred maintenance and accessibility issues in these projects.
+Funds were committed to address critical deferred maintenance and accessibility issues in these projects.
 Approximately 65% of USDA Rural Development households are elderly or disabled, and the average household income is \$13,551.
-Projects selected included improvement such as walkway and pavement fixes, elevator upgrades, and other items designed to improve the overall accessibility and livability of these buildings. (see note about RRDL RD RFP in Section 1a above)
+Projects selected included improvement such as walkway and pavement fixes, elevator upgrades, and other items designed to improve the overall accessibility and livability of these buildings.
+(See note about RRDL RD RFP in Section 1a above).